akeneo/pim-helpcenter/content/md/imports-exports/exports.md

 # Update an export profile

 To update an export profile:
-1. Connect with a user account
+1. Connect witeth a user account
 1. Go to the `Exports` menu
 1. Click on the export profile that needs to be modified
 1. Click on the `Edit` button